-Flash Flood Warning in effect for parts of Mid-South

-MEMPHIS, Tenn. — Friday’s heavy rainstorms made a mess across the Mid-South, with localized flooding reported from Memphis to Oxford, Mississippi and many points in between.
+Strong storms slam parts of Mid-South; Batesville hit hard

-The National Weather Service issued a Flash Flood Warning for southern Marshall County, Mississippi and northern Lafayette County.
+The National Weather Service issued a Flash Flood Warning for southern Marshall County, Mississippi and northern Lafayette County until 6 p.m..
 Panola County was also under a flood advisory until 5 p.m.

 Doppler Radar estimated 1 to 3 inches of rain fell in two hours.
 Showers and thunderstorms will produce an additional 1 to 3 inches of rain over the next two hours, NWS said.